thendarion/dita-cv-to-pdf/README.md

-# cv.to.pdf exercise for fun
+# cv.to.pdf [WIP]

-the purpose of this project is to have fun with DITA-OT.
-DITA has no specialisation for writing CVs, so we improvise
+in this project I build a custom DITA-OT plugin to enable writing CV and Cover Letter sources in DITA format. it is a work in progress

-# basic idea
+# Overview

-* Maven packages the project
+* the Maven POM governs the project
-* DITA-OT renders the PDF

-# implementation idea

-* in the POM
-  * test code
-  * download and install dependencies
+  * downloads and install dependencies
+  * runs tests and render PDFs
+  * packages the plugin as ZIP
 * in DITA-OT
-  * FO customisations
+  * a new plugin renders custom FO for PDF rendering

-# how to build
+  * XSL templates with some XSpec tests add custom functionality

+# Using the plugin

+## Building the PDFs
+if you just want to build the PDFs with DITA-OT
+* run `mvn compile`

+## Testing the XSL templates
+if you want to modify/add to the custom XSL and XSpec in the plugin and want to make use of the built-in executor in the POM
+* run `mvn test`

+## Assembling the plugin into a ZIP file
+if you want to distribute the plugin in some way
-* run `mvn package` from your Windows terminal
+* run `mvn package`

+# Reporting bugs
+please open an issue if you find anything weird